Skip to main content

 }

-When using illegal PlayerID and UnitTypeID, the Deaths and SetDeaths actions can still take effect in the game.
-In this way, arbitrary memory read and write is achieved.
-By trying, it is found that the overflow memory location of Deaths and SetDeaths is fixed, and the memory location that can be accessed is 0x58A364 + 4 * PlayerID + 48 * UnitTypeID.
-Of course, you can also simply set the UnitTypeID to 0 and only use the PlayerID for overflow anchor point to access the 32-bit value at the memory location 0x58A364 + 4 * PlayerID.
-When accessing less than 4 bytes, you need to first read 4 bytes and then separate the 4 bytes with an algorithm (of course, there is no need to consider this in detail in the remastered).
+Even with out-of-range PlayerID and UnitTypeID values, Deaths and SetDeaths still take effect in-game, enabling arbitrary memory reads and writes.
+Through experimentation, it was found that the overflowed addresses accessed by Deaths and SetDeaths are deterministic: 0x58A364 + 4 * PlayerID + 48 * UnitTypeID.
+You can also set UnitTypeID to 0 and use only PlayerID as the offset anchor, accessing the 32-bit value at 0x58A364 + 4 * PlayerID.
+When accessing values smaller than 4 bytes, you must first read 4 bytes and then extract the target bytes algorithmically (this is not a concern in Remastered).

 EUD in Remastered

-In StarCraft: Remastered, the Deaths/SetDeaths vulnerabilities mentioned above were fixed, so there was no EUD functionality at all when Remastered was first released.
-However, Blizzard's software engineer Elias Bachaalany developed the "Remastered EUD Simulator" shortly after the release of Remastered.
-This feature was released with StarCraft 1.21.0 in December 2017.
-Since then, when StarCraft: Remastered encounters a map containing EUD triggers, it will automatically enable the EUD Simulator to execute the triggers in the map, allowing authors to continue to implement EUD functionality in StarCraft: Remastered through Deaths/SetDeaths triggers as before.
+StarCraft: Remastered patched the Deaths/SetDeaths vulnerabilities described above, so EUD functionality was completely unavailable at Remastered's initial release.
+Blizzard software engineer Elias Bachaalany developed the "Remastered EUD Simulator" shortly after Remastered's release, which shipped with StarCraft 1.21.0 in December 2017.
+From that point on, when StarCraft: Remastered encounters a map with EUD triggers, it automatically activates the EUD Simulator to execute them, allowing map authors to continue implementing EUD functionality through Deaths/SetDeaths triggers just as before.

 In StarCraft: Remastered, EUD maps have the following characteristics: